-Itemization: You must itemize pledges that exceed \$90 in the aggregate from one person during the reporting period.
-If you received pledges totaling more than \$90 from one person during the reporting period, you must itemize all of those pledges, even if individual pledges were for \$90 or less.
-Although you are not required to do so, you may also itemize pledges for \$90 or less from one person.
-You must also disclose the receipt of the pledged contribution on Schedule A1 (used for monetary contributions) or A2 (used for non-monetary contributions), as applicable, in the reporting period in which you actually receive the pledged money or thing of value.
-If the pledge is accepted and received in the same reporting period, it is not required to be reported on Schedule B.
+Itemization: A specific-purpose committee must itemize pledged contributions that exceed \$90 in the aggregate from one person during the reporting period.
+If the committee received pledges totaling more than \$90 from one person during the reporting period, you must itemize all of those pledges, even if individual pledges were for \$90 or less.
+Although you are not required to do so, you may also itemize pledges totaling less than \$90 from one person.

+You must also disclose the receipt of the pledged contribution on Schedule A1 (used for monetary contributions) or A2 (used for non-monetary (in-kind) contributions), as applicable, in the reporting period in which you actually receive the pledged money or thing of value.
+If the pledge is accepted and received in the same reporting period, it is no longer a pledge disclosed here; it becomes a contribution disclosed on the applicable contributions schedule.